FAForever/downlords-faf-client/readme.md

 <img src="https://slack-files2.s3-us-west-2.amazonaws.com/avatars/2017-12-13/286651735269_a5ab3167acef52b0111e_512.png" width="96">Thanks to [bugsnag](https://www.bugsnag.com) for their [open source license](https://www.bugsnag.com/open-source/).
 We use bugsnag for our error reporting.

 <img src="https://faforever.github.io/downlords-faf-client/images/yklogo.png" width="48"> Thanks to [YourKit](https://www.yourkit.com) for their open source license

-# See how to use IntelliJ

-A video is being made and will be linked here.

 # Interested in contributing?